Set Up Your Scene

 Marmoset Viewer content is created by setting up a scene in Marmoset Toolbag, and then exporting a .mview file.
 All of the scene data including meshes, materials, textures, lights, camera and post effect settings are saved.

 You can set up your scene by importing your mesh, applying your materials and adjusting your lighting, camera and post effects.
-If you’re unfamiliar with the scene creation process, please read our Getting Started in Toolbag 2 tutorial.
+If you’re unfamiliar with the scene creation process, watch our Scene Setup tutorial.

 Marmoset Viewer is designed to run on a large number of devices, so there are some limitations.
 Shadow casting lights are limited to 3 (you can use more lights, but only the first 3 will cast shadows), omni lights do not cast shadows, and some shader models, post effects and rendering features are not supported at this time.
-For a full list of supported features, check out the FAQ tab on the Viewer page.
+For a full list of supported features, check out the FAQs on our Viewer support page.

 Center Your Camera

 One of the great things about Marmoset Viewer is that the camera settings, including position, angle, pivot, field of view, and post effects are transferred to the .mview file.
 This gives the artist full control over the the camera system, but means that care must be taken ensure the scene is easy to navigate.
 Specifically, it’s important to make sure that the camera is centered, otherwise it will be difficult to rotate the scene.
 This can generally be solved by selecting your primary mesh and going to View-> Frame Selected (Ctrl+F).
 More information on this topic can be seen in the following video tutorial:

 To export a .mview file, go to File-> Viewer Export or press Shift+Ctrl+V. To add artist credits and a link to your portfolio, simply fill out the Title, Author and Link fields.